National Register of Historic Places listings in Hardin County, Texas

 This is a list of the National Register of Historic Places listings in Hardin County, Texas.

 This is intended to be a complete list of properties listed on the National Register of Historic Places in Hardin County, Texas.
-There are two properties listed on the National Register in the county.
+There are three properties listed on the National Register in the county.
 One property is also a Recorded Texas Historic Landmark.

 Current listings

 The locations of National Register properties may be seen in a mapping service provided.